-The Science Behind EFT
+The Science and Research Behind EFT Tapping

-In this section of AAMETInternational.org, you can explore the latest in scientific EFT research by topic, author, type of research and year published (above).
+In this section of AAMETInternational.org, you can explore the latest in scientific EFT research by topic, author, type of research and year published (see above).
 We've also outlined some of the major scientific areas where EFT is being studied and tested, and include brief summaries of some of the findings (below) – together with references and links for further information.
 The Science and Research archive is updated periodically as new articles and studies are published.

 From Dr. Shoshana Garfield, AAMET Training Board: